 Follow-up investigation was carried out in the inpatients of orthopedic surgery in a 3A hospital in Liaoning Province in June.
 Inclusion criteria: (1) Age ≥ 60 years old; (2) Patients undergoing total hip arthroplasty for the first time; (3) Have good understanding ability and expression ability; (4) Know the content of this study and participate voluntarily.
 Exclusion criteria: (1) people with mental disorders; (2) Patients with major diseases and organ dysfunction; (3) Patients with chronic pain complicated with other diseases

 According to the calculation formula, Zα/22P(1-P)/δ2,α=0.05,δ=0.05.
 Based on the previous literature research, the probability of pain disaster in patients after total hip replacement is 21% [11].
 Considering the 10% invalid sample rate, the sample size is calculated to be 280 cases, and 285 cases are actually included in the sample.
 This study has been approved by the Ethics Committee of Jinzhou Medical University (JZMULL2025010).
+All participants provided written informed consent prior to their involvement in this study.All procedures conducted in this study adhered to the ethical standards of the institution and/or the National Research Council, as well as the 1964 Declaration of Hel-sinki and its subsequent amendments or equivalent.

 1.2 Research Tools